 Prevention

-- Critical internal links always SSR / SSG — never client-side fetch only
+- Critical internal links always SSR / SSG — never client-side fetch only.

 - Use real

-- nofollow only on sponsored external links / UGC; templates never default-add it
+curlthe static HTML and assert the critical internal-link count is>= N. - nofollow only on sponsored external links / UGC; templates never default-add it.

 Related